juju/docs/src/en/credentials.md

 !!!
 Note:
     LXD deployments are a special case.
 Accessed from a Juju admin user, they do not require credentials.
 Accessed from a non-admin user, a *certificate credential* is needed.
+See
-See [Additional LXD resources][clouds-lxd-resources] for details.
+    [Additional LXD resources][clouds-lxd-resources-remote-user] for details.

 ### Adding credentials interactively